Best places to stay in the Outer Banks

-The Outer Banks found a place in the history books with the mysterious Lost Colony on Roanoke Island and the world’s first powered airplane flight at Kill Devil Hills.
-Today, families love the Outer Banks for its quaint villages, water sports, great golf, wild horses, and photogenic lighthouses.
-Wide sandy beaches, activities, attractions and the area’s history make the Outer Banks a popular vacation destination for families.
-From north to south, here’s what the OBX offers for a classic East Coast beach vacation.
+The Outer Banks of North Carolina found a place in the history books with the mysterious Lost Colony of Roanoke Island and the world’s first powered airplane flight at Kill Devil Hills.
+Today, families love the Outer Banks area for its quaint villages, water sports, great golf, wild horses, and photogenic lighthouses.
+Wide beaches, activities, attractions, and the area’s history make the Outer Banks a popular vacation destination for families.
+From north to south, here’s what the area offers for a classic East Coast beach vacation.

-If you enjoy off-road four-wheel driving you’ll love Corolla’s 4x4 beach, or for panoramic views, climb the 214 steps to the observation deck of Currituck Beach Lighthouse.
+If you enjoy off-road four-wheel driving, you’ll love Corolla’s 4×4 beach, or for panoramic views, you can climb the 214 steps to the observation deck of Currituck Beach Lighthouse.
 The historic Whalehead Club, a grand 1920s Art Nouveau mansion, offers ghost tours and kid-friendly tours.

 Music lovers will tap their toes at the annual free Duck Jazz Festival in October.
-Kayak or jet ski during the day, then head out to great restaurants and shopping along the Duck Trail and the old-fashioned boardwalk through Duck Town Park.
+You might kayak or ride watercraft during the day, then head out to great restaurants and shopping along the Duck Trail and the old-fashioned boardwalk through Duck Town Park.

-Take a full moon kayak tour from a local outfitter.
-Rent a bike and meander along the raised walkways of Sandy Run Park or along the shady tree-lined trails of Kitty Hawk Maritime Woods Reserve.
+You can take a full-moon kayak tour from a local outfitter, or you might rent a bike and meander along the raised walkways of Sandy Run Park or the shady tree-lined trails of Kitty Hawk Maritime Woods Reserve.

 Jockey’s Ridge State Park gives you a chance to clamber across the tallest natural sand dunes in the eastern United States.
-The wind atop the dunes make it an exhilarating place to fly a kite or go hang-gliding.
+The wind atop the dunes makes it an exhilarating place to fly a kite or go hang gliding.
 From Nags Head, it’s easy to cross to Roanoke Island to the North Carolina Aquarium, which has the largest collection of sharks in the state.